kanakamedala-rajesh/SecureStorage/docs/important_notes.md

 ### Important Notes for FileUtil.cpp:

-- fsync with std::ofstream: Standard C++ std::ofstream doesn't provide direct access to the file descriptor needed for fsync (on POSIX systems).
-The current atomicWriteFile relies on flush() and close() to eventually write data to disk.
-For true guaranteed persistence against power loss before the OS flushes its buffers, you'd typically need to use C-style file I/O (open, write, fsync, close) or platform-specific APIs.
-For many embedded Linux systems, a clean close is often sufficient, but fsync is more robust.
-I've commented on this in the code.
+- **Atomic Write Robustness (`atomicWriteFile`):**
+    - To ensure data integrity against power loss, `atomicWriteFile` now employs a more robust strategy on POSIX-compliant systems (like Linux, Android NDK targets):
+        1. Data is written to a temporary file using C-style file I/O (`open`, `write`).
+        2. `fsync()` is called on the temporary file's descriptor before closing it to ensure its contents are physically written to disk.
+        3. The temporary file is then atomically renamed to the target file path.
+        4. `fsync()` is called on the parent directory of the target file.
+This is critical to ensure that the directory entry changes from the `rename` operation are also persisted to disk, protecting against scenarios where the file data is written but the file system metadata isn't updated before a crash.
+    - This multi-step process, particularly the `fsync` on both the file and its directory, significantly enhances data resilience compared to relying solely on `std::ofstream::close()`.
+    - On Windows, a full equivalent (especially for directory `fsync`) is handled differently by the OS; the current POSIX-focused enhancement provides the strongest guarantees on the target Linux-based platforms.

 - createDirectories: The C++11 implementation is manual.
 C++17 std::filesystem::create_directories would simplify this significantly.
 The provided version iterates and creates directory components one by one.
 It assumes POSIX mkdir.
-Permissions are set to 0755.
+Permissions are set to 0755 by default on POSIX.

 - Error Handling: strerror(errno) is used for system call error details.

 - Directory Listing: Uses POSIX opendir, readdir, closedir.
-It only lists regular files in the immediate directory.
+It only lists regular files in the immediate directory by default.